Robert Clive: Early life

 Robert Clive was born at Styche, the Clive family estate, near Market Drayton in Shropshire, on 29 September 1725 to Richard Clive and Rebecca (née Gaskell) Clive.
 The family had held the small estate since the time of Henry VII and had a lengthy history of public service: members of the family included a Chancellor of the Exchequer of Ireland under Henry VIII, and a member of the Long Parliament.
 Robert's father, who supplemented the estate's modest income by practising as a lawyer, also served in Parliament for many years, representing Montgomeryshire.
 Robert was their eldest son of thirteen children; he had seven sisters and five brothers, six of whom died in infancy.

 Clive's father was known to have a temper, which the boy apparently inherited.
 For reasons that are unknown, Clive was sent to live with his mother's sister in Manchester while still a toddler.
 The site is now Hope Hospital.
 Biographer Robert Harvey suggests that this move was made because Clive's father was busy in London trying to provide for the family.
 Daniel Bayley, the sister's husband, reported that the boy was "out of measure addicted to fighting".
 He was a regular troublemaker in the schools to which he was sent.
-When he was older he and a gang of teenagers established a protection racket that vandalised the shops of uncooperative merchants in Market Drayton.
-Clive also exhibited fearlessness at an early age.
+One (possibly apocryphal) story recounts that he and a gang of teenagers established a protection racket that vandalised the shops of uncooperative merchants in Market Drayton.
+There Clive also exhibited fearlessness at an early age.
 He is reputed to have climbed the tower of St Mary's Parish Church in Market Drayton and perched on a gargoyle, frightening those down below.

 When Clive was nine his aunt died, and, after a brief stint in his father's cramped London quarters, he returned to Shropshire.
 There he attended the Market Drayton Grammar School, where his unruly behaviour (and an improvement in the family's fortunes) prompted his father to send him to Merchant Taylors' School in London.
 His bad behaviour continued, and he was then sent to a trade school in Hertfordshire to complete a basic education.
 Despite his early lack of scholarship, in his later years he devoted himself to improving his education.
 He eventually developed a distinctive writing style, and a speech in the House of Commons was described by William Pitt as the most eloquent he had ever heard.